Insaf01/proposal/propsals/proposal-phase-2.md

 ## Who?

-This proposal will be executed by Decred in Arabia Ops team: [arij](https://twitter.com/in_insaf) (Decred Arabia, Community Manager) and [Zakaria](https://twitter.com/aithzakaria1) (Design).
+This proposal will be executed by Decred in Arabia Ops team: [arij](https://twitter.com/in_insaf) 'Insaf Nori' (Decred Arabia, Community Manager) and [Zakaria](https://twitter.com/aithzakaria1) (Design).
 Other contributors are welcome to join.

 ## Budget